jeffmcfadden/esv_api/README.md

 HTML is the default output and will appear unless output-format is specified.
 To make full use of the text, you will probably want to link a CSS stylesheet to your page, either one you've created or [GNP's CSS](http://www.gnpcb.org/esv/assets/style/text.css).
 This stylesheet contains close to the minimum markup needed to render the text accurately.

+## Caching

+If you have the `dalli` gem installed, `esv_api` will cache the data returned from passage_query calls, taking options into account when setting the key.

 # Credits

 With love to the Twitter Gem, from which I borrowed heavily.